 Full STEAM ahead

-Nord Anglia schools have built up a reputation for their innovative teaching of science, technology, engineering, arts and mathematics (STEAM), thanks in large to a collaboration with the Massachusetts Institute of Technology (MIT).
-Regents plans to follow suit and collaborate with MIT.
-By the start of the 2018 academic year, the school could be moving away from a traditional schooling approach that teaches STEAM subjects individually; instead it will take an integrated approach that sees students working across, between, and beyond individual subjects.
+Nord Anglia schools have built up a reputation for their innovative teaching of science, technology, engineering, arts, and mathematics (STEAM), thanks in large to a collaboration with the Massachusetts Institute of Technology (MIT).
+Regents plans to follow suit and collaborate with MIT, and we may see it move away from a traditional schooling approach that teaches STEAM subjects individually; instead it could take an integrated approach that sees students working across, between, and beyond individual subjects.

 The school’s website says,